-A better approach to diagnosing hypothyroidism is to start with a careful history and physical.
-Then an endocrinologist should perform a hands-on thyroid examination to determine if the patient has a goiter.
-Blood TSH, free T4, free T3 and anti-TPO antibodies should be tested.
+A better approach to diagnosing hypothyroidism is to start with a careful history and physical and a complete thyroid hormone panel test that includes Blood TSH, free T4, free T3 and anti-TPO antibodies.

 Patients with a free T4 of less than 0.9 mg/dL and a TSH less than 1.0 mU/mL are likely to have central hypothyroidism.
 Patients with symptoms of hypothyroidism but who do not meet these criteria should be watched and retested in 6 months.

 Your gut and thyroid are intimately connected.
 To heal your thyroid you must heal your gut.

 Your gut is a major site of thyroid hormone conversion — meaning it activates your thyroid hormone to increase your energy, mood, metabolism and so much more.